The wind tunnel test section explained

 High end wind tunnel testing for aircraft and Formula One cars tends to be carried out using a closed-circuit, closed section tunnel.
 These are very expensive to build but produce a controlled testing environment which gives good accuracy and repeatability.
 They have a narrow range of acceptable temperature, average flow speed and flow straightness.
 These metrics are carefully monitored and tracked to ensure repeatable testing.

-There are two main issues that affect the test section 1) blockage 2) boundary layer.
+There are two main issues that affect the test section, these are the blockage ratio and the boundary layer.
 If either of these are not controlled correctly, they can lead to unrepresentative test results.
 The same applies to the control of shock waves in transonic wind tunnels which are designed to test the aerodynamics of vehicles that operate near the speed of sound.

 Careful design along with new technologies can help solve these problems.
 For example, wind tunnels used for Formula One testing have adaptive walls, which are made up of different sections.
 Each section features pressure tappings and can also be moved to create a curved wall which better accommodates the flow.
 This allows for a larger test model to be installed than would otherwise be impossible.